 default

 Ultimately, the only way to know exactly what is happening in the liver is with a tissue biopsy.
 Sometimes this can be obtained via ultrasound, but more commonly a surgical biopsy is needed.
 Surgery allows the liver to be examined visually and biopsies can be taken from specific areas.
-Although this isn't a high-risk surgery, it is advisable to measure the blood's ability to clot beforehand.
+Although this isn't a high-risk surgery, it is advisable to measure the blood's ability to clot beforehand, as the liver has an important role in creating clotting factors.
 In some clinics, liver biopsies can be performed laparoscopically (keyhole) which is less invasive and may be preferable for unwell animals.

 outlook